Download the all-new Republic app:

 Advertisement

-“More is going to come out every day, indeed it has come out every day and every week,” said House Intelligence Committee Chairman Adam Schiff in an interview Wednesday with Associated Press.
+“More is going to come out every day, indeed it has come out every day and every week,” said House Intelligence Committee Chairman Adam Schiff in an interview Wednesday with The Associated Press.

 Advertisement

-“ president’s basic lack of character, his willingness to cheat in election — he's t going to stop,” Schiff said.
-“It’s t going to change, which means that we are going to have to remain eternally vigilant.”
+“The president’s basic lack of character, his willingness to cheat in the election — he's not going to stop,” Schiff said.
+“It’s not going to change, which means that we are going to have to remain eternally vigilant.”

-Bolton, who was in room as Trump made key decisions, will be telling his story soon, possibly in testimony, if House leaders decide to subpoena him, or in a book that is scheduled for release in March.
+Bolton, who was in the room as Trump made key decisions, will be telling his story soon, possibly in testimony, if House leaders decide to subpoena him, or in a book that is scheduled for release in March.

 Advertisement

-And it's t just Bolton.
+And it's not just Bolton.

-will-he-or-won’t-he saga of Bolton’s testimony has been running since October, when he was invited to testify voluntarily in House’s impeachment inquiry and declined to show up.
+The will-he-or-won’t-he saga of Bolton’s testimony has been running since October, when he was invited to testify voluntarily in the House’s impeachment inquiry and declined to show up.
 Democrats opted against a subpoena as Bolton’s attorney threatened time-consuming litigation.

 Schiff said that Democrats would “canvas as a caucus and our leadership to discuss next steps” on Bolton.
-House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., was less cautious, saying it was “likely” Bolton would be subpoenaed by House.
+House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., was less cautious, saying it was “likely” Bolton would be subpoenaed by the House.

 09:13 IST, February 6th 2020